"C'mon, Lana! You're amazing!"

 - The Wire: A lot of characters in the third season comment on just how bad and cold Marlo Stanfield is, actually saying that he's "for real".
 As it turns out, he really is.

-- Warhammer 40000 does this so often it is hardly notable, with every faction update portraying said faction as mighty and unstoppable and everyone else should tremble at their very presence (except for the Eldar, who never escape being the galaxy's Butt Monkey), purposefully to sell more models.
-However, the Ultramarines receive a ridiculous amount of shilling even by these standards, 5th Edition changing them from the "standard" Space Marine chapter, whose main characteristic was being a jack of all trades, to the epitome of Imperial virtue and the pinnacle to which all other Space Marine chapters aspire to emulate.
+- Warhammer 40,000 does this so often it is hardly notable, with every faction update portraying said faction as mighty and unstoppable and everyone else should tremble at their very presence, purposefully to sell more models.
+However the Space Marines, especially the Ultramarines receive a ridiculous amount of shilling even by these standards.
+The 5th Edition codex changed them from the "standard" Space Marine chapter, whose main characteristic was being a jack of all trades, to the epitome of Imperial virtue and the pinnacle to which all other Space Marine chapters aspire to emulate.
 The codex being mostly written by a confessed Ultramarine fanboy might have had something to do with it.

 - By the time of BlazBlue: Continuum Shift Extend, Makoto Nanaya has been enjoying quite a bit shilling for someone who's just minding her own business rather than taking part of the plot actively.
 Hazama considers her a Spanner in the Works, Relius Clover becomes obsessed with her apparent 'strong soul', as he described, and the one moment she met the resident snobby bitch Rachel... the latter wasn't even being snobby and instead praising her like hell.
 Whether she lived up to the shilling is for the sequel to report.